SofEng480/bricNow/README.md

 Features
 ----------------------------------------
--BricNow has two tabs for the user to choose from, Bric Now and Bric Later.\n -Bric Now has a gauge that shows the percentage of the BRIC's total capacity.\n -Underneath it are the individual counts of various areas in the BRIC along with the time they were last updated
+-BricNow has two tabs for the user to choose from, Bric Now and Bric Later.
+-Bric Now has a gauge that shows the percentage of the BRIC's total capacity.
+-Underneath it are the individual counts of various areas in the BRIC along with the time they were last updated

 -Bric Later has a tab for each day of the week.
-Clicking on a tab will display a graph that plots the expected ocupancy of the BRIC over the course of the day.\n -These graphs were formed using averages of our data over the course of eight weeks so the plot points are rougher than anticipated.
+Clicking on a tab will display a graph that plots the expected ocupancy of the BRIC over the course of the day.
+-These graphs were formed using averages of our data over the course of eight weeks so the plot points are rougher than anticipated.